Reducing Stochastic Games to Semidefinite Program Feasibility: Introduction

 \subsection{Related work}

 There are multiple works that reduce games to continuous optimization problems.
-As mentioned above, one-player mean payoff games (Markov decision processes) can be reduced to linear programming \cite{puterman}, which implies that they can be solved in polynomial time.
+As mentioned above, one-player mean payoff games (Markov decision processes) can be reduced to linear programming \cite{puterman}, which implies that they can be solved in polynomial time (but it is open whether there is a strongly polynomial algorithm).
 For the case of two-player deterministic mean payoff games, Schewe~\cite{schewe2009parity} proposed a reduction to linear programs with coefficients of exponential representation size.
 Such programs can also be interpreted as linear programs over non-Archimedean ordered fields \cite{tropical_simplex,combinatorial_mean_payoff,AllamigeonBenchimolGaubertJoswig:2021}.
 The idea of Schewe was generalized to stochastic games in \cite{BorosElbassioniGurvichMakino:2017}, where the authors prove that stochastic mean payoff games can be encoded by convex programs with constraints of exponential encoding size.
 Such programs can be solved by the ellipsoid method in pseudo-polynomial time provided that the number of stochastic nodes is fixed.
 The non-Archimedean approach was generalized from deterministic games to stochastic games in the work \cite{issac2016jsc}, which proves that stochastic mean payoff games can be reduced to semidefinite programs over non-Archimedean fields.
 The paper \cite{issac2016jsc} serves as a basis for our results.